project-ncl/bacon/README.md

 The application is configured via the `build-config.yaml` file.

-A PiG `build-config.yaml` looks like this: https://github.com/project-ncl/bacon/blob/master/example-pig-config.yaml
+A PiG `build-config.yaml` looks like [this](https://github.com/project-ncl/bacon/blob/master/example-pig-config.yaml).
+See [this](https://github.com/project-ncl/bacon/wiki/Anatomy-of-a-build-config.yaml) detailed guide of `build-config.yaml`

 TODO: add a command that allows users to specify variables via cli